-Hough on the Hill Parish is located within Lincolnshire approximately 7 miles north of Grantham, 12 miles east of Newark on Trent, and 18 miles south of Lincoln.
+8 Hough on the Hill Parish is located within Lincolnshire approximately 7 miles north of Grantham, 12 miles east of Newark on Trent, and 18 miles south of Lincoln.
 It was formally designated as a 'Neighbourhood Area' by South Kesteven District Council (SKDC) in February 2013.
 The map below indicates the boundary:

-- © Crown copyright and database rights 2014 Ordnance Survey 100055743.
-Use of this data is subject to terms and conditions - 9 Hough on the Hill Parish is rural in character and contains three main settlements Gelston, Brandon and Hough on Hill itself as well as scattered farms.
-The population at the 2021 Census was approximately 450 persons (up from 400 in 2011).
-A higher proportion of Overall, the area's primary economic function is agricultural with some associated recreation and tourism.
-Analysis of residents' occupations, as declared in the 2021 Census, shows a higher proportion of "managers, directors and senior officials" than in the District as a whole, and a lower proportion of people employed in services, care and manual work. - 10 The sections below briefly outline relevant information about the area.
+© Crown copyright and database rights 2014 Ordnance Survey 100055743.
+Use of this data is subject to terms and conditions

+9 Hough on the Hill Parish is rural in character and contains three main settlements - Gelston, Brandon and Hough on Hill itself - as well as scattered farms.
+The population at the 2011 Census was approximately 400 persons, with a broadly similar age profile to that of the wider District and the East Midlands as a whole.
+The area's primary economic function is agricultural with some associated recreation and tourism.
+The sections below briefly outline relevant information about the area.